 South Sudan definitely should have interesting landmarks – such as unique biotopes, waterfalls, caves.
 Here are located very interesting tropical forests (including diverse montane forests), swamps, savanna.
 But so far the information about landmarks in this country is very scarce.

-It is known that in the country, especially in the isolated mountain forests are numerous endemic animals and plants.
-Local people have many legends about the sightings of unusual animals, including a much published (fake) story about giant python who swallowed a sleeping guard in 2007.
+It is known that in the country, especially in the isolated mountain forest are numerous endemic animals and plants.
+Local people have many legends about the sightings of unusual animals, including a much-published (fake) story about a giant python who swallowed a sleeping guard in 2007.